About the betting industry

 Betting is defined by the Gambling Act 2005 as the making or accepting of a bet on the outcome of a race, competition or other event or process; the likelihood of anything occurring or not occurring; or whether anything is or is not true.

 A transaction may still be a bet despite the fact the race, competition or event has already taken place and one party to the transaction knows the outcome.
-So by way of example two parties could have a bet on the date of the Battle of Hastings.
+So by way of a simple example two parties could have a bet on the date of the Battle of Hastings.

 The most common form of betting is ‘fixed odds betting’ whereby the customer bets a stake to win a fixed amount calculated by the odds available.
 For example a £10 bet at odds of 2/1 would return £30 (£20 of winnings + £10 stake) if successful.
 If unsuccessful the customer would lose their £10 stake.